EmmaMcCracken/decision-making-helper/README.md

 ### Current working functionality:

-- The user can input and their choices along with attributes and weightings
+- The user can input, edit and remove choices, attributes and weightings
-- The app calculates a score for each choice
+- The app calculates a score for each choice and determines if there is a winner or a draw

 ### Suggestions for improvements to be made: